 If you have dark hair

-If you’re looking for total grey coverage, Novak says to ask your stylist for permanent dye.
-“Grey hair can sometimes be more resistant to colour so your colourist might adjust your dye formula and timing to ensure it covers [even the most] stubborn hairs,” she says.
-Also keep in mind that staving off the greys is a commitment.
-Novak says that to keep your regrowth under control, you’ll be back in the salon chair every three to six weeks.
+If you’re looking for total grey coverage, Joan Novak, an independent colour stylist based in Whistler, B.C., says to ask your stylist for permanent dye.
+“Grey hair can sometimes be more resistant to colour, so your colourist might adjust your dye formula and timing to ensure it covers [even the most] stubborn hairs,” she says.
+Also, keep in mind that staving off the greys is a commitment.
+Novak says that to keep your regrowth under control, you can expect to dye your hair every three to six weeks.

 If you have light hair

-Blonds have it a little easier when it comes to full-coverage colouring.
+Blondes have it a little easier when it comes to full-coverage colouring.
 The lighter hue isn’t as stark of a contrast as it is on brunettes, so strands can be tinted with a light blond dye or sometimes blended with foil highlights, depending on how much grey you have. “[You can also] do a combination of full colour with highlights for a colour variation,” says Novak.
-Maintenance appointment times are a little more lenient as well, with most blonds needing root touch-ups every six to eight weeks.
+Maintenance appointments are a little more spread out as well, with most blondes needing root touch-ups every six to eight weeks.

 If you want to dye it at home

-Hayden has a hot tip for getting your colour just right.
+Kristjan Hayden, creative director for Aveda Canada, has a hot tip for getting your colour just right.
 “Make sure that you don’t pull the dye through to your ends each time you colour your hair.
 You really just want to isolate the root regrowth area,” she says.
-If you continuously pull the colour through to your ends during each dyeing session, those ends get repeatedly dyed, making it very difficult to soften that colour in the future.
+If you continuously pull the colour through to your ends during each colouring session, those ends get repeatedly dyed, making it very difficult to soften that colour in the future.